pranav-gujar/BeatBox/README.md

 ## Overview

 I am thrilled to announce that I have successfully developed a web-based Music Player with playlist functionality using HTML, CSS, and JavaScript.
-This marks the completion of my 2nd task of a 12-week web development internship at CodeAlpha.

 This project has been an incredible experience, allowing me to delve deeper into front-end development and create a feature-rich music player that enhances the user's listening experience.